-(b) within the payout period specified for the particular division win in that draw.
+(b) within the payout period specified for the particular division win in that draw; and

+(c) together with the player’s Lotterywest membership card, if that ticket is registered to a Lotterywest membership number that was used to register the ticket.

-(3) Subject to subrule (4), a prize in a lotto draw is to be paid to the holder of a winning receipted ticket who presents it to the following persons within the payout period and after any applicable validation period —
+(3) Subject to subrule (4), a prize in a lotto draw is to be paid, in the manner determined by the Commission, to the holder of a winning receipted ticket when the ticket is presented at an appropriate location based on the payout amount within the payout period and after any applicable validation period.

-(a) the Commission — for all prizes with a consolidated value as determined by the Commission; and

-(b) an authorised payout centre or an agent — for prizes up to a value authorised by the Commission for the centre or agent.

 (4) Where a division 1 or 1st Prize winning receipted ticket is presented to the Commission and details set out in the space provided on the receipted ticket for the prize winners details are not sufficient to establish —